abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 It has three ‘special’ input params and only one output argument.

 **Adaptive Method** - It decides how thresholding value is calculated.
-     * cv2.ADAPTIVE_THRESH_MEAN_C : threshold value is the mean of neighbourhood area.
+     * cv2.ADAPTIVE_THRESH_MEAN_C : threshold value is the mean of neighbourhood area minus the constant C.
-     * cv2.ADAPTIVE_THRESH_GAUSSIAN_C : threshold value is the weighted sum of neighbourhood values where weights are a gaussian window.
+     * cv2.ADAPTIVE_THRESH_GAUSSIAN_C : threshold value is the weighted sum of neighbourhood values minus the constant C where weights are a gaussian window.

 **Block Size** - It decides the size of neighbourhood area.